 - Demonstrate your own passion for your business

 - Show your competence in the role you hold

 - Voice your confidence in a candidate’s ability to succeed

 - Explain the perks of the role, which may include time off, incentives, training opportunities, or opportunities for advancement

 - Keep lines of communication open so your candidate knows that you’re interested in continuing the process

-How do I navigate other hiring concerns, such as setting up employment taxes?
+How do I take on other hiring matters, like setting up employment taxes?